BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Instead, we are going to the **'Parameter store'**, which is part of the **'AWS Systems Manager'**, to store the value of the 'private' IP address of the 'private' instance.

 Use the following awscli command to collect and store the 'private' IP address of the 'private' Instance.
+This multi-part command retrieves the private IP address of the 'private' instance and puts it into the parameter store with the name 'Ex005-PrivInstancePrivIP'

 .. code-block::